OPERATIONS DIVISION

 CAPTAIN MARK ADAMS

-The Rialto Police Department's Operations Division is headed by a captain.
+The Rialto Police Department’s Operations Division is headed by Captain Mark Adams.

 First-line supervisors, which hold the rank of sergeant, ensure the department's mission is completed, and each bureau, unit, team, and program are operated in accordance to the division commanders direction.